Hip & Knee Sports Injuries

 Standard procedure will then take place with completing forms, communicating with our anesthetist and discussing any further personal needs that will help make you feel relaxed prior to surgery.
 Consenting and marking are essential procedures and we are fully transparent with every step of surgery and treatment.
 There are no surprises and we always make sure you’re comfortable and get it right.

-As expert knee and hip sports injury specialists in Bingley, we also regularly attract customers from the surrounding areas such as Ilkley, Skipton & Keighley No matter where you’re travelling from, you will be in good hands and looked after every step of the way.
+As expert knee and hip sports injury specialists in Leeds and Bradford, we also regularly attract customers from the surrounding areas.
+No matter where you’re travelling from, you will be in good hands and looked after every step of the way.
 After surgery or treatment, there will be an assigned recovery area where you will go and rest up.
 With the majority of surgeries, you are fine to go home on the same day.
 However, there are some circumstances where you may need to stay for longer.